 Texas Higher Education Coordinating Board Rule Title 19, Part I, Chapter 4, Subchapter C, Rule 4.55, requires that all Institutions assess the academic skills of each entering, non-exempt undergraduate student prior to enrollment of the student.
-All full-time or part-time non-exempt students MUST take the TSI ASSESSMENT EXAM before enrolling in any college-level credit coursework.
+All fulltime or part-time non-exempt students MUST take the TSI ASSESSMENT EXAM before enrolling in any college-level credit coursework.
 For more information about placement testing and the TSI ASSESSMENT EXAM, refer to the TSI section located in the Admissions Guidelines chapter of this catalog.

 Students not meeting Placement Standards to enroll in freshman-level coursework and not qualifying for an exemption are required to enroll in and attend developmental course(s) work until they meet the Placement Standards for those skills.
+Beginning in the Fall 2018, students qualifying for developmental education are encouraged to enroll in the developmental and college-level course in the same subject area.
+For additional information about developmental course options and enrollment, visit with an academic advisor or student success specialist at your campus.